-- (1) This debt is guaranteed by the County. - (2) This debt is paid by the County subject to annual appropriations as a lease payment. - (3) Pursuant to this pooled financing, the Local Units participated by issuing their own general obligation bonds to the UCIA in the cumulative amount totaling \$17,730,000 in order to refund certain obligations.
+- (1) This debt is guaranteed by the County. - (2) This debt is paid by the County subject to annual appropriations as a lease payment. - Pursuant to this pooled financing, the Local Units participated by issuing their own general obligation bonds to the UCIA in the cumulative amount totaling \$17,730,000 in order to refund certain obligations.
 These bonds and related loan repayments are pledged by the UCIA to secure the 2003 Pooled Early Retirement Incentive Refunding Bonds.
-The County participated in this program to the extent of \$12,870,000. - (4) This debt is guaranteed by the County, but is payable from revenues on the project.
-The debt is further secured by a mortgage on the project.
+The County participated in this program to the extent of \$12,870,000. - (4) This debt is guaranteed by the County, but is payable from revenues of the project.
+The debt is further secured by a mortgage on the project. - (5) This amount does not include the \$43,125,000 County Guaranteed Lease Revenue Bonds, Series 2012 (Union County Family Court Building Project-Elizabeth) issued on May 29, 2012.
+Pursuant to the terms of a lease agreement between the UCIA and the County, the County is required to make basic lease payments to the UCIA in amounts sufficient to pay the principal of and interest on the bonds as scheduled.
+This debt is also guaranteed by the County.